Carly07/Deeelish/README.md

 The user was able to click on each Tip card to read the information on a pop out modal and then click **Close** once finished.
 In the Technique section, the user was able to view the video by clicking the play icon.

 #### User with food intolerances
 The person with food intolerances achieved their desired outcome of filtering the recipe results by specifc dietry requirements as well as their preference for the type of meal course and cuisine by navigating to the **Discover Recipes** page.
 There, they were presented with three dropdown select menus; **Suitability**, **Meals & Courses** and **Cuisines** each displaying a list of options.
 The user was able to select an option from either one, two or all three menus before clicking the **filter** button to retrieve the list of results available.
-Equally, they were able to reset the filter menus to 'All' to return to the full collection.
+Equally, they were able to retrieve the full collection of receipes by setting all 3 menus to 'All' and clicking the filter button again.

 #### User with a passion for cooking
 The user with a passion for homecooking, was able to add their own recipes to the collection for sharing with the Deeelish community.
 They were able to achieve this by clicking on either the **Add Recipe** link from the menu or the **Share Recipe** card on the home page under the welcome message.
 This provided them with a simple form to input their recipe and a button to **Submit Recipe**.
 If the user tried to submit the recipe without key fields being complete, they received a prompt advising that the information was required.
 Having successfully submitted the recipe, the user received a confirmation message.